mylinhpb/portfolio/resource-ssl.md

 **SSL (Secure Socket Layer)** is a standard security protocol that establishes a secure connection between a web browser and a web server.
 SSL ensures that the data transmitted between them remains encrypted and secure.
 It secures sensitive information such as personal data, login credentials, and credit card numbers, and prevents unauthorized access and data tampering during transmission.

+> [!WARNING]
-Although the term SSL is often used interchangeably with **Transport Layer Security (TLS)**, TLS is an updated version of the SSL protocol.
+> Although the term SSL is often used interchangeably with **Transport Layer Security (TLS)**, TLS is an updated version of the SSL protocol.
 TLS has enhanced security measures, and addresses most of SSL vulnerabilities.

 ## How SSL Works